mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### I have guaranteed work time

 I find it difficult to work on an inconsistent schedule.
-Even though there's lots of time when my wife is caring for our son or he's asleep on my chest, knowing that my wife or son might suddenly need me makes it harder for me to focus.
+Even though there are lots of time when my wife is caring for our son or he's asleep on my chest, knowing they might suddenly need me makes it harder to focus.

 My wife offered to give me a guaranteed 90-minute block of focus time each day, which has helped with focus.
 It's also good to know that I have it each day, so I can reserve certain high-focus tasks for that time block.